 Substantial Gainful Activity (SGA)

-To be eligible for disability benefits, a person must be unable to engage in substantial gainful activity (SGA).
 The amount of monthly earnings considered as SGA depends on a person’s disability.
 The Social Security Act specifies a higher SGA amount for statutorily blind individuals; Federal regulations specify a lower SGA amount for non-blind individuals.
 Both SGA amounts generally change with changes in the national average wage index.

-The monthly SGA amount for statutorily blind individuals for 2022 is $2,260.
-For non-blind individuals, the monthly SGA amount for 2022 is $1,350.
+The monthly SGA amount for statutorily blind individuals for 2022 is $2,460.
+For non-blind individuals, the monthly SGA amount for 2022 is $1,470.
 SGA for the blind does not apply to Supplemental Security Income (SSI) benefits, while SGA for the non-blind disabled applies to Social Security and SSI benefits.

 Trial Work Period